nautobot/nautobot/nautobot/docs/models/extras/webhook.md

 ## Webhook Processing

 When a change is detected, any resulting webhooks are placed into a Redis queue for processing.
 This allows the user's request to complete without needing to wait for the outgoing webhook(s) to be processed.
-The webhooks are then extracted from the queue by the `rqworker` process and HTTP requests are sent to their respective destinations.
-The current webhook queue and any failed webhooks can be inspected in the admin UI under Django RQ > Queues.
+The webhooks are then extracted from the queue by the `celery worker` process and HTTP requests are sent to their respective destinations.

 A request is considered successful if the response has a 2XX status code; otherwise, the request is marked as having failed.
 Failed requests may be retried manually via the admin UI.